Rep. Greene sees number of challengers rising; 14th District candidates attracting donors

 Paulding County businesswoman Jennifer Strahan, who entered the Republican race in September, reported $54,708 in her war chest.

-Mark Daniel Clay of Rome had $3,035 and Dr. Charles D. Lutin of Atlanta has not yet filed a report.
-Lutin, a physician and Iraq War veteran, launched his bid for the Republican nomination this month.
+Mark Daniel Clay of Rome had $3,035 and Dr. Charles D. Lutin of Atlanta has not yet filed a report as of early Friday, Oct.
+16. Lutin, a physician and Iraq War veteran, launched his bid for the Republican nomination this month.
 The next reports, through Dec.
 31, are due in January.

 The Republican and Democratic primaries are scheduled for April 25, 2022.
 The winners of those contests will go head to head in the November 2022 general election.